ldynia/workshop-containerized/readme.md

         "T": 303
     }
 }

+# Stop container with docker-compose
+user@machine:~/containerized-workshop$ docker-compose stop
+Stopping demo ... done
 ```

 # Singularity

-Even thought Docekr rocks!
+Even thought docker rocks!
 There are some aspects of it (due to its implementation) that will not make docker the best solution for your needs.

 [Singularity](http://singularity.lbl.gov/), is another containerized solution that addresses similar problems with different approach.
 The best part of it's that it utilizes docker images :) You will be astonished how simple it's to containerize your application (software) into it.

 In this section we will do exactly the same with singularity what we did with docker.